physicscore/thermoblock/Read.md

 - there are two example simulations setting one end of the metal stick at 100℃ and one end of the metal stick, 0℃  and  other part is 20℃ .
 - actually the UI is not working properly...

+#Developer
+It was just my homework of the visual physics course at my school...
+My e-mail address is 'luysunyoung9@gmail.com'.
+I'm studying at the dept. of physics in University of Seoul.